chriscallahan99/Financial-Simulation/README.md

 **How to use:**

-While in the folder of FinancialSimulation.c file, use command: gcc && ./a.out inputFileName.txt outputFileName.txt
+While in the folder of FinancialSimulation.c file, use command: (Note you must enter a second arg for the outputFileName or else a segfault error will occur). gcc && ./a.out inputFileName.txt outputFileName.txt

 Where inputFileName and outputFileName are the names of your pre-existing input